 The College works carefully to ensure the Trust's Estate is safe, well maintained and complies with relevant regulations.
 There is an annual Pre Planned Maintenance Programme which the College is committed to investing in.
 This schedule of works has recently been reviewed and the management of the works retendered.
-The College also invests capital into improvements to the Estate each summer, over and above the Pre Planned Maintenance Programme, for example, replacing the roof of the Goodridge Building in 2023.
+The College also invests capital into improvements to the Estate each summer, over and above the Pre Planned Maintenance Programme.
 The College operates an electronic Estates helpdesk, enabling staff and students to log any estates concerns easily and immediately.
 This also ensures there is a quick and prompt response both to identify and respond to any issues.
 There is also a Health & Safety Committee of staff and students, as well as annual outsourced Health & Safety audits of the estate.